 College Presidents with Undocumented Students Series #1: President Brian Murphy of De Anza College

-By RACHEL and ROBERT Equity in higher education for undocumented students is a civil and human rights issue.
+By UNDOCUSCHOLARS Equity in higher education for undocumented students is a civil and human rights issue.
 The United States has restricted access to an affordable college education for undocumented students and perpetuated exclusionary campus climates.
 Across the country, undocumented youth and… Read More ›

 2018 Isac Amaya Junior Scholarship: Open to undocumented students in Arizona